0xmons/0xmons-blog/contents/azathoth.md

 title: 0xmons v1 Launch

-The initial launch of the 0xmons platform is coming soon.
-Version 1 (Azathoth) will be releasing with three main components: Farming, Summoning, and Spawning.
+The initial launch of the 0xmons platform is now live!
+Version 1 (Azathoth) is now released with two main components: Farming and Summoning.
+(Spawning is a planned feature coming later on.)
 In this post, I'll give an introduction to the platform, the three main components, the XMON token, and my thoughts on governance.

 # Introduction